chrisblackburn/vagrant-dev/README.md

  4. In the `Vagrantfile` swap `build_box` to `true`
  5. Start Vagrant: `vagrant up`
  6. If it doesn't do it automatically, provision the machine using Chef: `vagrant provision`

+Once the machine has been provisioned with the required changes, try and reduce the size of the resulting packaged box file by:

+	vagrant ssh
+	sudo dd if=/dev/zero of=/EMPTY bs=1M
+	sudo rm -f /EMPTY
+	logout
+	vagrant halt

+To package the box, run:

+	vagrant global-status

+Get the ID of the machine, then run:

+	vagrant package --output ~/Desktop/made-dev-trusty64.box <ID>

+Upload the box file to S3 in the `madetech-vagrant` bucket.